U.S. Presidential Initiative:

 - Empower disadvantaged girls to complete their education

-- Support disadvantaged girls to escape the cycle of poverty
+- Support disadvantaged girls and boys to escape the cycle of poverty

 - Encourage scholarship recipients to give back by helping the next generation

-- Provided over 550 girls and 27 boys with scholarship and mentorship
+- Reached more than 600 beneficiaries, including more than 580 girls and 27 boys with scholarship and mentorship

 Ministry of Education Science & Technology